DeclanChidlow/vale.rocks/src/posts/prematurely-pulling-the-plug-on-3g.md

 They have also setup a way to check your device's compatibility, with [more information available on their website](https://www.abc.net.au/news/2024-05-06/telstra-to-extend-3g-network-shutdown/103808110).

 In my eyes, this still doesn't excuse the unnecessary risk and inconvenience that this change introduces, but it is good to see that they are at least taking some action.
 Vodaphone has [already closed their network](https://www.vodafone.com.au/support/network/3g-closure), but Optus customers [still have until September](https://www.optus.com.au/support/mobiles-tablets-wearables/important-changes-3g).

----

-If you liked this article, then do consider sharing it, both for my own benefit and to raise awareness of the shutdown.
-Also, if you'd like to see me produce similar content into the future, then consider [sending me a tip](/support).
-It'd mean a lot.